These vegan gyoza are perfectly crispy, chewy, juicy comfort food. Filled with 9 simple ingredients but so delicious, healthy, and satisfying!

 - Shortcut Hayashi Rice

 I hope I’ve inspired you to make this vegan tofu gyoza!
-If you try it out, don’t forget to tag me in your photos on instagram @ellielikes.cooking, leave a comment/rating down below, and let me know how you liked it!
+If you try it out, don’t forget to leave a comment/rating down below and tag me in your photos on instagram @ellielikes.cooking!
 I love seeing all of your tasty recreations 🙂 Happy cooking! ♡

 Vegan Tofu Gyoza

 - Make sure your tofu is completely thawed.
 To do this, you can take the tofu out of the freezer a night or two before and thaw in the fridge.
-Or, if you don't have that much time, take out of the packaging and place in a microwave-safe bowl.
-Cover and microwave in 30 second intervals until thawed.
+Or, if you don't have that much time, boil in water for 10 minutes or so until thawed all the way through.

 - Crumble tofu into a big mixing bowl and add in the cooked veggies, chives, soy sauce, mirin, and sesame oil.
 Mix until well combined.